-In this use case, the client and web service are in the same domain with access to the same keystore.
-As a result, they can share the same private/public key pair.
+If the client and web service are in the same domain with access to the same keystore, then they can share the same private/public key pair.

 Specifically, the client can use the private key orakey to endorse the signature of the request message and the public key orakey to encrypt the symmetric key.
 The web service in turn uses the public key orakey to verify the endorsement, and the private key orakey to decrypt the symmetric key.